NASADatanauts/kairavillanueva/Scraping Tool-Kit/tutorial_notes.md

 ##Description:
 Web scraping is the practice of grabbing raw and unorganized information from web pages and turning them into usable and organized datasets.
 [Scrapy](http://scrapy.org/) is a framework for web scraping and crawling.
+This tutorial is for educational purposes.
+When scraping on your own, please read through these [suggested legal](http://www.bna.com/legal-issues-raised-by-the-use-of-web-crawling-and-scraping-tools-for-analytics-purposes) implications that could be violated.

 ##Requirements:
 * Python 2.7 - stable version